ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-instrument-machine-from-MDT.md

 ### Copy needed files onto physical host

 Choose a virtual machine name <VMname> to use later - this name will need to be unique on the network (for an instrument this is the NDX name).
-While we are developing, we should choose a name with an `NDXW10` prefix and then e.g. our initials and a number.
-So `NDXW10FAA1` for example.
+For developing, choose a name with an `NDXTEST` prefix followed by a number.
+Choose a free number and record your choice in the spreadsheet called `w10_test_machines.xslx` in the General channel of Teams.

 - Make a copy of a boot ISO from `<Kits>\CompGroup\ICP\W10Clone\Boot` on your local computer.
 You may see several ISOs in here, see the `README.txt` and choose the appropriate one.
 This iso does an initial boot and the loads the rest off a network share name embedded within it, thus the iso itself doesn't need to change often, it is just pointing to the appropriate location to install from.
   * *Note: This ISO is not really a windows PE iso, it is instead an ISO which has been built by MDT.
 You cannot just use a version downloaded from microsoft.com*